OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-04.md

 Then you shall say to Pharaoh, ‘This is what the Lord says: Israel is my firstborn son,

 ## Exodus 4:23
-and I told you, “Let my son go, so he may worship me.”
-But you refused to let him go; so I will kill your firstborn son.’”
+and I have said to you, “Release my son, so he may worship me.”
+But you refused to let him go; therefore, I will take the life of your firstborn son.’”

 ## Exodus 4:24
 At a lodging place on the journey, the Lord met Moses and sought to kill him.